MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

    > [!div class="mx-imgBorder"]
    > ![Create a new app registration.](media/how-to-v2/new-app-reg.png "New app registration")

 You can also create a **new app registration** manually.
-For more information, see [Registering your app on Azure portal manually](wrap-how-to.md#registering-your-app-on-azure-portal-manually-optional).
+For more information, see [Registering your app on Azure portal manually](wrap-how-to.md#register-your-app-on-azure-portal-manually-optional).

 The wrap wizard will configure all the required API permissions for your app automatically.
 You can also configure the API permissions manually if your need to stoubeshoot this step.
-For more information, see [Configuring the API permissions for your app manually](wrap-how-to.md#configuring-the-api-permissions-for-your-app-manually-optional).
+For more information, see [Configure the API permissions for your app manually](wrap-how-to.md#configure-the-api-permissions-for-your-app-manually-optional).

 ### Step 5: Manage output